-a) Nonspendable - includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
 Consists of fund balance associated with prepaid expenses (unless the proceeds are restricted, committed, or assigned).
-All nonspendable fund balances at year end relate to not in spendable form assets.

-- b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-There are no restricted fund balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+All nonspendable fund balances at year end relate to not in spendable form assets. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+There are no restricted balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
 There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+There are no assigned fund balances at year end.

-Assigned funds pertain to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+e) Unassigned - portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.

-Committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.
+Committed amounts would be reduced first, followed by assigned amounts, and then unassigned amounts when expenditure are incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.